teacupwoozy/ExcelDataCleaningTips/README.md

 This would search for the word "apple" in cell A1.

+### Check if a string is duplicated in a column
+`=COUNTIF(J:J,J2)>1`
+This would look through all of column J for repeat instances of string in J2.
+All duplicated cells will be marked TRUE.

+### Check if a string is duplicated in a column without first occurance being labled
+`=IF(COUNTIF($J$2:$J2,J2)>1,"DUP","")`
+This would look through all of column J for repeat instances of string in J2.
+The first instance of a duplicated string will be blank, but all subsequent inastanced will be marked "DUP".

 ### If statements based on conditions (OR, AND)
 Check if a cell has "this" or "that," then take a particular action.
 If the cells do not, then do something else.
 `=IF(OR(B2=D2,B2>100)B2*D2,FALSE)`